Reports, trackers, and decision materials

 How the work develops

-After reality is reconstructed, the financial layers become reusable.
+After financial control is set up, the financial layers become reusable.

-The first job is concrete: clean up the base and show what is true.
+The first job is concrete: clean up the base, define the classification rules, and show what the records can actually support.
 Once that base is trustworthy, Capital Control can organize the work into repeatable accounting, management, capital, and decision views.

-That is where the decision tools become useful: not as a replacement for the cleanup, but as a layer on top of reconstructed financial reality.
+That is where the decision tools become useful: not as a replacement for the cleanup, but as a layer built on sourced records, categorized transactions, cash schedules, obligation timelines, and tested assumptions.

 Current work